KaterinaWalter/javadocs/docs/unit1/unit1project.md

 ### Overview

-🛍️ Many of us engage in activities that involve spending money and obtaining a **receipt**.
-When we go shopping or go to a restaurant, the business prints a receipt as proof of the purchased items.
-The store that issues the receipt has software on their register that is designed to print the receipt in a particular format with predetermined information.
+🛍️ Whenever we shop or dine out, we often spend money and receive a receipt in return.
+This receipt serves as proof of our purchase.
+The business’s register uses specialized software that prints the receipt in a specific format, containing certain predetermined details.

 <html>
 <details>